Shuga Records: Retail operations

 The first retail location of Shuga Records opened in 2004 in Eden Prairie, Minnesota.
 In 2007 Shuga Records moved its retail location to Minneapolis, Minnesota, where it operated until 2012.
 Shuga Records currently operates its retail store and mail-based shipping business in the Wicker Park neighborhood of Chicago.
 The Chicago location opened for business in February 2015.
 Shuga Records maintains an extensive warehouse and retail presence with over half a million records.
 In May 2016 Shuga Records expanded into a second story loft apartment which is used as a warehouse space for online operations.
+By December 2022, Shuga Records was operating a second Chicago store at 3306 W. Armitage Avenue in Logan Square.

 Record label

 The "Shuga Records" record label was started in 2016.
 The debut release for the label was a self-titled vinyl reissue from the Chicago-based band Ne-Hi.
 Chicago music acts such as Mungion and Max Loebman have also released through the Shuga Records Label.

-In 2017 Shuga Records announced the release of Multi-Tone Chicago Vol. 1: Max and Adam's Picks, a compilation album featuring songs from thirteen Chicago musical artists.
-The record is scheduled for release in June 2017.
+In 2017, Shuga Records announced the release of Multi-Tone Chicago Vol. 1: Max and Adam's Picks, a compilation album featuring songs from thirteen Chicago musical artists.
+The record was released in June 2017.

+Later releases included a vinyl edition of Cloud Cruiser's debut album I: Capacity in 2020 and Flamingo Rodeo's Pontoon in 2022.

-Recent activities
+Later activities

 Noteworthy acquisitions

 In 2014 an extremely rare Velvet Underground acetate record featuring early recordings of songs later to be featured on The Velvet Underground & Nico was put up for auction on eBay through Shuga Records.
 Only two copies of the record are known to exist.